VPR_processing.Rmd

 )

 Manual re-classification of some categories after automated classification may be required to achieve identification accuracy standards.
 In this step, ROIs are displayed on the screen one at a time for manual verification.
 If an image has been misclassified or if it falls into a new user-defined category (described below), the image can be re-classified.
 This is especially useful for classification of rare categories that were not defined prior to automated classification.
-After completing manual re-classification for a day-hour set, new aid and aidmeas files are created for new categories, which are identical in format to original aid and aidmeas files.
+After completing manual re-classification for a day-hour set, new aid and aidmeas files are created in a separate folder for the categories, which are identical in format to original aid and aidmeas files.

 Load the processing environment, which includes the